 In 2016, The Wood Foundation launched its RAiSE (Raising Aspirations in Science Education) programme in partnership with the Scottish Government.
 The programme is designed to secure improvements in primary science, by developing the confidence and competence of teachers to ensure all learners experience highly engaging and motivating learning opportunities.
-This will equip learners with skills for learning, life and work to enable them to access a wide range of stimulating and rewarding careers including those within science and STEM sectors.
+This will equip learners with skills for learning, life and work to enable them to access a wide range of stimulating and rewarding careers including those within STEM sectors.

 The Wood Foundation has, as one of its key areas of development for young people, an ambition to enhance science capital across all learning communities.
 Critical to achieving this, and subsequently supporting the future economic and employment demands of Scotland as a STEM nation, is ensuring that every young person enjoys a positive experience of, and engagement with, high quality science education in primary school.

 Key delivery partners for RAiSE include Education Scotland, the Scottish Schools Education Research Centre (SSERC) and the Association of Directors of Education in Scotland (ADES).

 By building on existing curricular opportunities and offerings, while also addressing the confidence and competencies of primary school teachers in science, the programme will help to ensure young people are being given the best possible introduction to science.
 Through learning in the sciences we can inspire children and young people to increase their understanding of the world we live in and encourage them to use the skills and knowledge the sciences provide to become creative, resourceful and enterprising adults.